 Friday – Saturday: 9:00 a.m. – 3:00 p.m.

 Note: Bridging is closed on all major holidays.
 Please call or check online if we are open.

 Donors: Drop off your furniture and household goods for free, no appointment necessary when making a donation at a warehouse.
 Bridging staff and volunteers are on hand to help you offload.
 Pull up directly to an overhead garage door.

 Yes, we have fee-based home pick up service!

 Residential donors can schedule a fee-based home pickup in the 7-county metro area.
 This year-round service can be scheduled online or with a Bridging representative by calling our main phone, 952.888.1105.
-Appointments generally book 1-2 weeks out.
+Appointments are made for 4-hour blocks.
+We generally book 1-2 weeks out.
 Options available for both outside or inside your home.